Layout alignment

 • Fixed Layout: Elements are set to specific pixel values.
 While it maintains design integrity, it may not adapt well to various screen sizes.

-• Fluid Layout: Elements are sized in relative units (percentages), allowing the layout to adjust dynamically to the viewport size.
+• Fluid Layout: Elements are sized in relative units (percentages), allowing the layout to adjust dynamically to the Viewport size.

 • Responsive Layout: A combination of fixed and fluid layouts that utilizes media queries to adapt the design based on screen dimensions.

-• Grid Layout: A technique used in CSS that allows designers to create a structured and customizable grid system offering greater flexibility.
+• Grid Layout: A technique used in CSS that allows designers to create a structured and customizable Grid System offering greater flexibility.

 Practical Applications in Web Design